List of recurring The Simpsons characters: Lenny Leonard

 Lenford "Lenny" Leonard (voiced by Harry Shearer) is friends with Carl Carlson, Homer Simpson, Moe Szyslak, and Barney Gumble.
 Although he works at the Springfield Nuclear Power Plant and possesses a master's degree in nuclear physics, he is often portrayed as a blue-collar working man.

-Lenny appears to be well liked by the Simpson family; on one occasion, Marge and the kids build a prayer shrine for him when learning he was taken to the hospital.
-In "Hello Gutter, Hello Fadder", Homer goes bowling but tells Marge that Lenny was hospitalized; when Marge informs the kids, they respond the same way she did and shout, "Not Lenny!".
+Lenny appears to be well liked by the Simpson family; on one occasion, Marge and the kids build a prayer shrine for him when thinking he was hospitalized in "Hello Gutter, Hello Fadder."
 In "Sleeping with the Enemy", the Simpson family has a cake inscribed "Happy Labor Day Lenny".
 In "Pranksta Rap", it is revealed Marge has a picture of Lenny in her hair.

 Lenny's full name has not been treated with consistency.
 After years of being identified only as "Lenny", Homer addressed him as "Lenford" in the season 13 episode "The Frying Game", and Lisa addressed him as "Mr. Leonard" in the season 15 episode "The Ziff Who Came To Dinner".
 This would appear to make his full name "Lenford Leonard"—but Bart addresses him as "Lenny Lenford" in the season 23 episode "At Long Last Leave".